Deloitte Case Interview Prep: Everything You Need to Know

 In a Deloitte case interview, you are not assessed on whether or not you have the correct answer.
 Instead, Deloitte uses case interviews to assess six different qualities:

-Deloitte recommends taking these five steps to solve a case interview:
+On Deloitte's case interview website, they recommend taking five steps to solve a case interview:

 1. Understand the issue and ask clarifying questions